jey/alchemist/CORI_README.md

 # this will allocate 3 nodes for alchemist processes, and each alchemist process will be given 2 cores;
 # the remaining 4 nodes will run Spark; see the script for more details
 source setup/cori-start-alchemist.sh 3 2
-make check # will run the current test suite
+# now run one of the test scripts
 ```

 # Installation instructions (for Cori: can run on a login node or inside a queue job)